 - Appointment.
 Agents are appointed to represent the insurance companies ahead of the sale.
 Appointments are contracts that set rules for how much an agent can sell and what commission they can make.

 What is an insurance broker?

-An insurance broker, on the other hand, is a professional who represents consumers in their search for the best policy for their needs.
-Brokers focus primarily on their clients and do research based on their client needs.
+An insurance broker is a professional who represents consumers in their search for the best policy for their needs.
+Brokers focus primarily on their clients and do research based on their clients’ needs.

-While captive and independent agents represent one or more insurance companies, a broker represents their client.
+While captive and independent agents represent one or more insurance companies, a broker represents their clients.
 However, because of this, they can’t bind coverage on behalf of an insurer.
-They would need to ultimately make a deal with an insurer or insurance agent to complete the transaction.
+They have to ultimately make a deal with an insurer or insurance agent to complete the transaction.

 What does an insurance broker do?

-If they cannot close an insurance deal without an agent, you might wonder what exactly is the purpose of an insurance broker.
-It might seem slightly redundant to pay broker fees along with agent fees.
+If they cannot close an insurance deal without an agent, you might wonder what the exact purpose of an insurance broker is.
+It might seem redundant to pay broker fees along with agent fees.